-The project report and the oral presentation have shared examination in both courses, but separate grading.
+The written report and the oral presentation (multimedia proposal) have shared examination in both courses, but separate grading.
 Despite the separate grading, the technical content teacher and communication teacher discuss both pieces of assessment together during the assessment process.
 The final grade for Technical Communication 3 is given in the scale U, 3-5.

-Your final grade is built on your final report and final presentation grades.
+Your final grade is built on your final written report and final presentation/opposition.

 - If the final presentation receives a U, students will receive feedback and an opportunity to present again at a later session, however the students can only receive a 3 for the repeat presentation.